harshitsinghai77/async-long-running-task/README.md

 Atlan Collect has a variety of long-running tasks that require time and resources on the servers.
 As it stands now, once we have triggered off a long-running task, there is no way to tap into it and pause/stop/terminate the task, upon realizing that an erroneous request went through from one of the clients (mostly web or pipeline).

 ## Solution
-We want to offer an implementation through which the user can now stop the long-running task at any given point in time, and can choose to resume or terminate it.
+User can now stop the long-running task at any given point in time, and can choose to resume or terminate it.

 This will ensure that the resources like compute/memory/storage/time are used efficiently at our end, and do not go into processing tasks that have already been stopped.